 The ability to use existing industrial Ethernet and wireless networks in process manufacturing plants and automation facilities has made data exchange within a facility and even throughout global corporate networks easier than ever.
 Process and diagnostics data from smart HART digital field instruments is being shared with mid and higher-level control, asset management and data information systems without having to upgrade expensive process control systems.

-At Moore Industries, we are seeing numerous customers using the HES HART to Ethernet Gateway System to collect and transmit valuable smart HART device data to these higher level systems over Ethernet via MODBUS/TCP for predictive analysis and control decision-making.
+At Moore Industries, we are seeing numerous customers using the HES HART to Ethernet Gateway System to collect and transmit valuable smart HART device data to these higher-level systems over Ethernet via MODBUS/TCP for predictive analysis and control decision-making.

-In a recent application, a customer needed to control two valves which had Siemens smart HART positioners installed and had a further requirement to communicate actual valve position over Ethernet using MODBUS/TCP to their higher-level systems.
+In a recent application, a customer needed to control two valves that had Siemens smart HART positioners installed and had a further requirement to communicate actual valve position over Ethernet using MODBUS/TCP to their higher-level systems.

 Originally the customer wanted to use the Moore Industries model 535 or 545 PID Controllers to control the two valves in order to balance and/or limit each valve’s travel to maintain final pressure through the system, but they realized that the controller’s communication capability did not support Modbus/TCP as their DCS and Historian required.